 || $750 per semester

-Exchange students will be issued a temporary email account and mailbox at Owen and a University student identification card, which allows access to all libraries and computer centers on campus.
+Exchange students will be issued a temporary email account, mailbox and a university student identification card, which allows access to all libraries and computer centers on campus.
 With the ID card, you can also benefit from discounts at local merchants and restaurants.

-Owen has its own library and computer center, but students are encouraged to bring their own laptop computers.
+We have our own library and computer center, however students are encouraged to bring their own laptop computers.
 The entire campus is equipped with wireless technology.
 Your personal computer may need to be re-configured; this can be taken care of by our IT department.

 Textbooks and case studies can be purchased at the University Bookstore.
-A list of required texts will be posted on the Owen Intranet by class.
+A list of required texts will be posted on our Intranet by class.
 Exchange students will have access to our Intranet once they arrive on campus and check in.

 Clubs and Community Activities